huggingface/transformers/examples/research_projects/xls_r/README.md

 assert logits.shape[-1] == 32
 ```

-## How to finetune model
+## How to finetune a model

-In this section we show you how to fine-tune a pretrained [XLS-R Model](https://huggingface.co/docs/transformers/model_doc/xls_r) on the [Common Voice 7 dataset](https://huggingface.co/datasets/mozilla-foundation/common_voice_7_0).
+In this section, we show you how to fine-tune a pre-trained [XLS-R Model](https://huggingface.co/docs/transformers/model_doc/xls_r) on the [Common Voice 7 dataset](https://huggingface.co/datasets/mozilla-foundation/common_voice_7_0).

-We recommend to fine-tune one of the following pretrained XLS-R checkpoints:
+We recommend fine-tuning one of the following pre-trained XLS-R checkpoints:

 - [300M parameters version](https://huggingface.co/facebook/wav2vec2-xls-r-300m)
 - [1B parameters version](https://huggingface.co/facebook/wav2vec2-xls-r-1b)
 - [2B parameters version](https://huggingface.co/facebook/wav2vec2-xls-r-2b)

-To begin with please note that in order to use the Common Voice dataset, you
+To begin with, please note that to use the Common Voice dataset, you
-have to accept that **your email address** and **username** is shared with the
+have to accept that **your email address** and **username** are shared with the
 mozilla-foundation.
 To get access to the dataset please click on "*Access repository*" [here](https://huggingface.co/datasets/mozilla-foundation/common_voice_7_0).

-Next, we recommend that you get familiar with the XLS-R model and its capatibilites.
+Next, we recommended that you get familiar with the XLS-R model and its capabilities.
 In collaboration with [Fairseq's Wav2Vec2 team](https://github.com/pytorch/fairseq/tree/main/examples/wav2vec),
 we've written ["Fine-tuning XLS-R for Multi-Lingual ASR with 🤗 Transformers"](https://huggingface.co/blog/fine-tune-xlsr-wav2vec2) which gives an in-detail explanation of how XLS-R functions and how it can be fine-tuned.